If you are looking for a secondary school in Germany, this guide explains the public and private options, how to enroll, and what to expect.

 The standard of state secondary schooling in Germany is high.
 The country ranks 12th globally in science and 16th in reading and mathematics according to the 2018 OECD/PISA educational study of 15-year-olds.
 However, there are large inequalities between the highest and lowest-performing students.

-Types of state secondary school in Germany
+Types of state secondary schools in Germany

 According to official statistics, there are 8,967 state secondary schools in Germany providing sekundarstufe I education as of 2020.
 These break down into the following types of school: